microsoft/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-azure-ai-foundry/docs/core-labs/03-scan-cloud.md

 ## About This Lab

-Scale your security testing by running red team scans in Azure AI Foundry cloud infrastructure.
+Scale your security testing by running red team scans in Microsoft Foundry cloud infrastructure.
 This lab demonstrates how to submit asynchronous cloud-based scans, monitor their progress in the Azure portal, and access comprehensive results with enhanced visualization and reporting capabilities.

 ## Learning Objectives

-- ✅ Configure and submit red team scans to run in Azure AI Foundry cloud infrastructure
+- ✅ Configure and submit red team scans to run in Microsoft Foundry cloud infrastructure
-- ✅ Monitor scan progress and status through the Azure AI Foundry Portal
+- ✅ Monitor scan progress and status through the Microsoft Foundry Portal
 - ✅ Access and analyze comprehensive cloud-based scan results and reports

 ## Instructions